Do You Want To/Can't Hang

-"Can't Hang" / "Do You Want To" is Xscape's fourth single from their second studio album Off the Hook that featured rapper MC Lyte.
+"Do You Want To" / "Can't Hang" is Xscape's fourth single from their second studio album Off the Hook that featured rapper MC Lyte.
 The song reached number #50 on the Billboard Hot 100 and number #9 on Billboard's Hot R&B/Hip-Hop Singles & Tracks.
 It was a double A side to Do You Want To.
+The song contains an interpolation of “Southern Girl” by Maze Featuring Frankie Beverly.

 The song saw member Kandi taking lead vocals on most of "Can't Hang".
 Tiny Cottle and Latocha Scott share lead vocals on "Do You Want To".

 Music video

 The video was shot in a beauty salon.

 "Do You Want To" was the group's final single from the Off The Hook album which achieved moderate to low success was released on January 16, 1996 and the song sees group member "Tiny" taking the lead.
 The song's music video is the second (the first being Who Can I Run To) that features Tiny's ex fiancé and daughter Zonnique's father known by the nickname Z-Bo.